 What is Email Deliverability?

-Deliverability rates measure how many messages were successfully delivered to the intended recipient's inbox rather than the spam folder.
+Deliverability rates measure the number of messages that were successfully delivered to the intended recipient's inbox rather than the spam folder.
 Increasing deliverability is essential for any email marketing campaign because only then will the other metrics (email opens and clicks, etc.) be meaningful.

 Inbox service providers (ISPs) like Yahoo, Gmail, and Outlook determine whether or not your email campaigns will be delivered to their users' inboxes.
 Emails meeting IBP protocols will reach the receiver's primary tab, increasing deliverability.